Advanced Indonesia Coalition: Nomination of Gibran as running mate

 On 26 September 2023, PBB proposed Gibran Rakabuming Raka, Mayor of Surakarta and son of President Joko Widodo, as Prabowo’s running mate, despite age limitations in the electoral law.
 On 16 October 2023, the Constitutional Court ruled that a candidate under 40 could run if they have been elected to public office.
+This led to Golkar's endorsement to Gibran's candidacy despite previously named their chairman Airlangga Hartarto as Prabowo's running mate on 21 October.
+Gibran also visited Demokrat chairman Agus Harimurti Yudhoyono to seek support.
+While Demokrat politicians stated that they will likely give support, former president Susilo Bambang Yudhoyono tweeted that they will await Prabowo's final decision.

 On 22 October 2023, Prabowo officially announced Gibran as his running mate, following unanimous support from coalition parties.
 On 24 October 2023, the Indonesian Solidarity Party (PSI) became the final party to join the coalition.

 On 25 October 2023, the Prabowo–Gibran pair officially registered with the General Elections Commission (KPU).